akitasoftware/akita-nginx-module/README.md

 # akita-nginx-module

 This module mirrors request and response data from NGINX to the Akita agent.
-With this capability, you can see traffic that would not otherwise be visible to the Akita agent because it is encrypted or sent over a Unix domain socket, and you are using NGINX as a reverse proxy.
+With this capability, you can see and monitor traffic that would not otherwise be visible to the Akita agent because it is encrypted or sent over a Unix domain socket, and you are using NGINX as a reverse proxy.

 ## Getting started

-1. Create an account at the Akita Web Console at http://app.akita.software/
+1. Create an account on the [Akita App](http://app.akita.software/).

-2. In the Akita web console, go through the onboarding steps to create a project and an API Key.
+2. In the Akita App, go through the onboarding steps to create a project and an API Key.
 Record this API key for the next steps.

 3. On the machine where you run NGINX, download the Akita agent by running our auto-install script: